ehmicky/autoserver/docs/events.md

 # Error information

-Events of type `failure` have an `errorInfo` property on the event payload, with the properties (following
+Events of type `failure` have an `errorinfo` property on the event payload, with the properties (following
   [RFC 7807](https://tools.ietf.org/rfc/rfc7807.txt)):
   - `type` `{string}`: error type